Plymouth Brethren: Establishment in Great Britain

+Schism

-In 1845, Darby returned from an extended visit to Switzerland where he had achieved considerable success planting churches.
+In 1845, Darby returned from an extended visit to Switzerland where he had achieved considerable success establishing churches.
 He returned to Plymouth where Newton was in control, and he disagreed with some details in a book that Newton had published concerning the tribulation that was coming.
 He also objected to Newton's place as an elder in the Plymouth meeting.
 But several attempts to settle the quarrel in the presence of other brethren failed to produce any clear result.
 Two years later, Darby attacked Newton over a lecture that Newton had given on the 6th Psalm, and an exchange of tracts followed.
 Newton retracted some of his statements, but he eventually left Plymouth and established another chapel in London.

-Darby had instituted a second meeting at Plymouth, and he complained of the Bristol Bethesda assembly in 1848, in which George Müller was prominent; he was concerned because they had accepted a member from Ebrington Street, Newton's original chapel.
+Darby had instituted a second meeting at Plymouth, and in 1848 he complained of the Bristol Bethesda assembly, in which George Müller was prominent; he was concerned because they had accepted a member from Ebrington Street, Newton's original chapel.
 Bethesda investigated the individual but defended their decision, and Darby was not satisfied.
 He issued a circular on 26 August 1848, cutting off Bethesda and all assemblies who received anyone who went there.
 This defined the essential characteristic of "exclusivism" which he pursued for the rest of his life.

-The Exclusive Brethren experienced many subsequent splits, scatterings, and recombinations.
-The Open Brethren also suffered one split (concerning the autonomy of assemblies) which occurred at different times in different parts of the world.
-Nevertheless, both the Exclusive and the Open Brethren continued to expand their congregations, with the opens expanding more rapidly than the exclusives.
+Two movements: Exclusive Brethren and Open Brethren

+From 1848, the Brethren continued as two separate main movements: the Exclusive Brethren led by Darby, and the Open Brethren led by Müller and others.
 Darby visited Exclusive assemblies in America seven times between 1862 and 1877.
 Itinerant preachers from Scotland and Ireland established most of the early Open Brethren assemblies in America in the second half of the 19th century.

+The Exclusive Brethren experienced many subsequent splits, scatterings, and recombinations.
+The Open Brethren also suffered a split concerning the autonomy of assemblies, which occurred at different times in different parts of the world.
+Nevertheless, both continued to expand their congregations.
+In the United States between 1916 and 1919, Exclusive Brethren membership increased 33% to 3,896, while Open Brethren membership increased 25% to 5,928.
+The census also recorded three smaller movements with sizeable congregations.